rbekeris/Docker_Airflow_Postgres/README.md

 1. Airflow and the database should probably live in separate repositories (separation of concerns)
 2. There is a lot of ways to configure Aiflow DAG's -> this is a great book on the topic: https://www.amazon.co.uk/Data-Pipelines-Apache-Airflow-Harenslak/dp/1617296902
 3. The following course was extremely useful for the wide subject of Docker: https://www.udemy.com/share/101Wek/
+4. Depending on git, python, docker setups on your machine, there will be permission issues -> run chwon and play with id -u, .env variables